DrLex0/FFCP-GCodeSnippets/README.md

 In the above lines, replace “`/your/linux/path/to`” with the full UNIX style path inside the Linux environment where you placed the *make_fcp_x3g* script.

-Now remember the full Windows path to the `slic3r_postprocess.bat` file, you will need it in the next step.
+Now remember the full Windows path to this `slic3r_postprocess.bat` file, you will need it in the next step.
 For instance if your Windows account name is *Foobar* and you placed the file `slic3r_postprocess.bat` in your documents folder on your C drive, then its full path is: “`C:\Users\Foobar\Documents\slic3r_postprocess.bat`”.
 Now you can move to *step 2.*

 ### Fallback BAT script

 Only needed if you cannot get WSL working in Windows.
 The `simple_ffcp_postproc.bat` script only mimics the two most essential functions of the `make_fcp_x3g` script, namely the tool temperature bug workaround and invoking GPX.
-It requires Windows binaries of both **Perl** and **GPX**.
+It requires Windows binaries of both **Perl** and (unless you're using Octoprint) **GPX**.

 1. Install Perl, e.g. through Strawberry Perl or Cygwin.
 2. Open the `simple_ffcp_postproc.bat` script file in a text editor.